 - TOTAL

-We love this quick and easy tortellini soup made with store-bought cheese-filled tortellini pasta, garlicky broth, and veggies.
-I usually buy cheese-filled pasta for this soup recipe, but you can use whatever you love.
+We love this quick and easy tortellini soup recipe, which uses store-bought pasta, garlicky broth, and veggies.
+I keep it vegetarian and buy cheese-filled pasta for this soup, but you can use whatever you love.
 Consider spinach, sausage, chicken, and even vegan fillings.
 Most (if not all) are available in larger grocery stores here in the US.

 Watch Us Make the Recipe